LibraryCarpentry/lc-open-refine/setup.md

 You can download [doaj-article-sample.csv](https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file that will open in a new browser tab.
 Be sure to right click or control click in order to save the file (NOTE: In Safari, right click and select **download linked file**; in Chrome and Firefox, right click and select **save link as...**).
 Make a note of the location (i.e. the folder, your desktop) to which you save the file.

+### Exiting OpenRefine

+To exit OpenRefine, close all the browser tabs or windows, then navigate to the command line window.
+To close this window and ensure OpenRefine exits properly, hold down [control] and press [c] on your keyboard.
+This will save all changes to your projects.

 ### Getting help

 If you encounter problems installing or running OpenRefine, a good source of support is [the OpenRefine mailing list and forum](https://groups.google.com/forum/?fromgroups#!forum/openrefine).